luc-garrido/luc-garrido/README.md

-# 👋 Hi there, I'm Lucas!
+# 👋 Hey there

-I'm a graduate student in **Data Science & Artificial Intelligence** at **PUC Campinas**, passionate about leveraging technology to solve real-world problems.
+I'm Lucas, a AI engineer and graduate student in **Data Science & Artificial Intelligence** based in brazil.

+passionate about leveraging technology to solve real-world problems.

 ## 🚀 About Me